FrankBoesing/Arduino-Teensy-Codec-lib/README.md

 Arduino-Teensy-MP3-lib
 ======================

-Plays 320 kbps *.MP3 or *.AAC in software without external hardware - with only 48MHz.
+Plays up to 320 kbps *.MP3, *.MP4, *.M4A, or *.AAC in software without external hardware -
+with only 48MHz.

 Optimized for ARM Thumb2.